-Now that you’re signed up for Medicare, you’re probably wondering how to pay your Medicare Premiums.
+Now that you’re signed up for Medicare, you’re probably wondering how to pay your premiums.
 There are different situations you might find yourself in.

 To have it automatically deducted you can call 1-800-MEDICARE and they will help you arrange this.